campbel2525/sample-ai-agent/README-ENGLISH.md

 ### Case 2

-Because the first question was ambiguous, the chatbot asked a follow-up question.
+Because the first query was ambiguous, the chatbot asked a follow-up query.

 Afterward the user provided details, but because it was not in the materials, we confirmed it responded that it could not answer.